kuboosoft/united-build/README.md

 - You can use svn sources
 - Unibuild test your package, installing after built.
 - Build in mode mock and rpmbuild; by default in mode rpmbuild.
-- You can choise branches in your github repository for build your rpm.
+- You can choise branches in your github repository for build your rpm (by default uses master).

 Your github repository need to include: 1 spec file (with downloables source files), patches.